robertdavidgraham/rednoise-stick/README.md

 can be due to methodology.
 The essential similarity is that the validity of a lot of climate proxies is measured by how well they match the known climate record of recent times.

+## Conclusion

+As you can see, through metholody alone, I can reproduce the famous Hockey Stick graph.
+The picture above matches closely with the picture below from the Wikipedia page on the subject.

 ![hockeystick](/hockeystick.jpg)